All in a day's work

 Worker bee central

-As dinner party enthusiasts, this couple used space to its full, fabulous potential.
-Now, as the table doubles as a working area, they added some desk chairs for better support, and snacks of course!
+A 6-seater for two?
+This couple always uses space to its full, fabulous potential.
+Now, as the table doubles as a working area, they added some desk chairs for better support - and snacks of course!

 Working from home?